 Adjacent to the city of Gaston, near Portland, Oregon, Wapato Lake National Wildlife Refuge offers visitors a chance to overlook vast wetlands or immerse themselves in other habitats and wildlife.
 Our walking trails are great ways to enjoy the refuge, and visitors can get involved in visitor services or biology work through our volunteer program.

-The refuge will open to the public on October 1st, 2022.
-Go here for further information on the final public access plan, what public access at the refuge will look like, and response to public comments.
+The refuge opened to the public on October 1st, 2022.
+Go here for further information on the final public access plan, what public access at the refuge looks like, and response to public comments.

 Hunting on the refuge 2023-24 season